-One of our jobs as a cardiologist is to assess your future risk of cardiovascular disease.
+One of our jobs as a cardiologist in Singapore is to assess your future risk of cardiovascular disease.
 We try to decide whether you’re low risk, medium risk, high risk, or very high risk.
 From there we can decide what treatments/lifestyle adjustments you need (if any) to prevent heart attack and stroke.
 One of the tools we first use is a risk calculator.
 There are many available, most being derived from large populations of people that have been highly characterized and that have been followed up for years to see who has heart attacks and strokes.
 With these calculators we input your data, cholesterol, blood pressure, family history, smoking history, medical history etc and the calculator then estimates your risk of future heart attack and stroke based on the population the calculator was derived from.
 They are a useful starting point to assess your risk , but they are a blunt tool that can often over and underestimate your risk.
 One group they often fail to stratify properly are those with a strong family history of coronary artery disease and stroke.
 Once we have this basic data we will then use other tools to refine your risk calculation, and one of these tools is a CT calcium score.

 What is a CT calcium score?